 How do educators determine whether to use plagiarism checkers or human grading?

-Many homework assignments, which are of small volume and simple topics, can be pre-assessed for plagiarism by the teacher and selectively checked with plagiarism checkers for reliability and in case of suspicion.
-Final works, for which exact and complete determination of similarity is mandatory, are fully checked with the help of tools.
+Many homework assignments, which are of small volume and simple topics, can be pre-assessed for plagiarism by the teacher and selectively checked with plagiarism detectors for reliability and in suspicious cases.
+Final works, for which exact and complete determination of similarity is mandatory, are fully checked with the help of the tools.

 Are there any instances where plagiarism checkers can be more reliable than human grading?